-- Get back to the Control PanelàCatalog àProducts and set up the MPNs for your products.
+- Go back to Catalog à Products and set up the MPNs for your products.

 - Once the tool is enabled you can start your campaign.
 You'll need an AdWords account to manage your product ads and a Merchant Center account to manage your product listings.
 You can login to both tools using your current Google account, if you have any, and manage all campaign from one place.
 If you don't have Google account yet, it is time to create it!